 scientific publications

-Four lines of research
+Four research domains

 • Systemic analysis of transitions

-• Engineering individual transitions
+• Individual transitions

-• Human-centered Artificial Intelligence for transitions
+• Human-AI collaboration for transitions

 Contact us